sirredbeard/awesome-wsl/README.md

 * [LxRunOffline](https://github.com/DDoSolitary/LxRunOffline) - A full-featured utility for managing WSL. ![github project][githublogo]
 * [wslu](https://github.com/patrick330602/wslu) - A collection of utilities for Windows 10 Linux Subsystem, such as enabling sound in WSL and creating your favorite linux GUI application shortcuts on Windows 10. ![github project][githublogo]
-* [BootShellCredentialProvider](https://github.com/NathanCastle/BootShellCredentialProvider) - BSCP lets you boot Windows directly into a Linux desktop experience such as xfce4 using Windows native login and a combination of Xming & WSL upon login. ![github project][githublogo]
 * [Ansible-WSL](https://github.com/Wintus/Ansible-WSL) - Provision WSL using Ansible. ![github project][githublogo]

 ### Windows <-> WSL Utilities